-- V. The median and lower flows in Collins Creek are not reduced by more than 2 L/s. - VI.
-The rate of take of water from Canoe Creek is not greater than 10% of the Mean Annual Low Flow. - VII.
+۷. The median and lower flows in Collins Creek are not reduced by more than 2 L/s.
+VI.
+The rate of take of water from Canoe Creek is not greater than 10% of the Mean Annual Low Flow.
+VII.
 The pre-mining surface drainage patterns are restored such that the catchments areas for the Northern Boundary Drain and Canoe Creek Lagoon are not changed significantly.

-Advice note:

-Compliance with conditions I to IV must shall be deemed to have occurred under the following circumstances:

-- At least 12 months of groundwater level monitoring has been undertaken at representative locations around the site boundary and a pre-mining median groundwater level has been defined for monitoring wells PZ01, 02, 03, 04, 05, 06, 07, 09, 10, 11, 12, 13, 18 and 19 - The above wells are monitored on a minimum daily frequency for the duration of any mining activity below the water table - The monitoring results for each well show that the average monthly water level is greater than or equal to the pre-mining median for that well.

-Compliance with condition V must shall be deemed to have occurred under the following circumstances:

-- The average natural difference between the upstream and downstream flow in Collins Creek has been defined through at least one year of monitoring of flows upstream and downstream of the mineral sand excavation area. - Upstream and downstream flow monitoring occurs at the locations shown in Schedule 8 for the duration of any mining activity below the water table. - The average monthly flow in the downstream site is no more than 2 L/s less than the upstream site +/- the average natural difference between the upstream and downstream sites, taking into account the normal accuracy limitations of flow monitoring equipment.

-Compliance with condition VI must shall be deemed to have occurred if the maximum rate of take from the creek (or an adjacent infiltration gallery) is no more than 63 L/s Compliance with condition VII must shall be deemed to have occurred if the excavation area is contoured to re-establish the existing distribution of drainage such that the catchment area draining to the Northern Boundary Drain does not change by more than 15% (i.e. 1 ha).

-area draining to the Northern Boundary Drain does not change by more than 15% (i.e. 1 ha).
-30.0 Canoe Creek water take 30.1 The instantaneous surface water take from Canoe Creek must shall not exceed a water take limit of 63 litres per second.
-30.2 The Consent Holder must shall undertake monitoring of the water take at 15 minute intervals and supply this information electronically to the Consent Authority every day, or at the interval instructed in writing by the Consent Authority.
-Advice note: the Resource Management (Measurement and Reporting of Water Takes) Amendment Regulations 2020 applies to this water take.
+Advice note: Compliance with conditions I to IV must shall be deemed to have occurred under the following circumstances: re, gr.
+09 Th min Th gr.
+Compliance circumstan Compliance take from t Compliance take from t least 12 months of groundwater level monitoring has been undertaken at presentative locations around the site boundary and a pre-mining median oundwater level has been defined for monitoring wells PZ01, 02, 03, 04, 05, 06, 07, 1, 10, 11, 12, 13, 18 and 19 the above wells are monitored on a minimum daily frequency for the duration of any ining activity below the water table the monitoring results for each well show that the average monthly water level is eater than or equal to the pre-mining median for that well. the with condition V must shall be deemed to have occurred under the following trees: the average natural difference between the upstream and downstream flow in follins Creek has been defined through at least one year of monitoring of flows bestream and downstream of the mineral sand excavation area. bestream and downstream flow monitoring occurs at the locations shown in hedule 7 for the duration of any mining activity below the water table.
+The average monthly flow in the downstream site is no more than 2 L/s less than the bestream site +/- the average natural difference between the upstream and bownstream sites, taking into account the normal accuracy limitations of flow ponitoring equipment. the with condition VI must shall be deemed to have occurred if the maximum rate of he creek (or an adjacent infiltration gallery) is no more than 63 L/s the with condition VI must shall be deemed to have occurred if the excavation area d to re-establish the existing distribution of drainage such that the catchment ing to the Northern Boundary Drain does not change by more than 15% (i.e. 1 ha).
+30.0 Car noe Creek w 30.1 The instan taneous surface water take from Canoe Creek must shall not exceed a water of 63 litres per second.
+30.2 The Consel intervals an at the inter Advice note nt Holder must shall undertake monitoring of the water take at 15 minute nd supply this information electronically to the Consent Authority every day, or val instructed in writing by the Consent Authority.
+E: the Resource Management (Measurement and Reporting of Water Takes) at Regulations 2020 applies to this water take.
 30.3 The Consent Holder must shall maintain auditable records and provide data in the format of date, time and rate that is suitable for electronic storage.
-30.4 The Consent Holder must shall maintain the measurement device(s) in good working order so as to maintain a measurement accuracy of within ± 5% for a fully pressurised pipe or ± 10% for a partially pressurised pipe.
+30.4 so as to ma nt Holder must shall maintain the measurement device(s) in good working order aintain a measurement accuracy of within $\pm$ 5% for a fully pressurised pipe or $\pm$ partially pressurised pipe.